bryanculver/bryanculver.github.io/pgp.md

 ---
 layout: default
-title: me@bryanculver GPG Public Key
+title: me@bryanculver PGP Public Key
-permalink: /gpg/
+permalink: /pgp/
 ---
-My GPG Public Key for me@bryanculver.com:
+My PGP Public Key for me@bryanculver.com:

+Unfortunately, for the time being GitHub doesn't support HTTPS on custom domain Pages.
+However if you are concerned about the correctness of this key, you can visit the [GitHub Repository](https://github.com/bryanculver/bryanculver.github.io) to see the history of this key.

 -----BEGIN PGP PUBLIC KEY BLOCK----- mQINBFUB5ZUBEAD3kcoR9hoJlD311pRbDouGLIwHPDRGzSWoO8UUg7L2mnMnulpN